 - Rick for button icons, beta testing multiple times, and helping debug some multi-threading issues.

-- Amaterasu, Psycho-Killa, Giraffe, C4rnage, The_Thrill, Triple X, and Grim for beta testing.
+- Amaterasu, Psycho-Killa, Giraffe, C4rnage, The_Thrill, Triple X, and Grim for some beta testing.

-- That Hat Guy for bug-testing, helping investigate updater issues, and for triggering a bug fix for an elusive inventory load bug.
+- That Hat Guy for bug-testing, helping with updater issues, and triggering a bug fix for an elusive inventory load bug.

 - Mave for testing expanded backpacks.

-- Pikachu for testing and helping debug the XP SP2 font crash bug.
+- Pikachu for testing and helping debug XP2 font crash.

-- You, for perpetuating the control that the item manager has over my development life, jerk.
+- You, for perpetuating the strangehold this tool has over my programming life, jerk.
 Kidding, thanks a lot for using it!